argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 - [Exercise 2.1](Tasks-201-Rollouts/task1.md) - Perform a canary rollout with Istio
 - [Exercise 2.2](Tasks-201-Rollouts/task2.md) - Perform a canary rollout with AnalysisRun and auto rollback
-- [Exercise 2.3](Tasks-201-Rollouts/task3.md) - Create a canary rollout with a traffic mirroring step
+- [Exercise 2.3](Tasks-201-Rollouts/task3.md) - Perform a canary rollout with a traffic mirroring step
+- [Exercise 2.4](Tasks-201-Rollouts/task4.md) - Perform a canary rollout with a traffic header step